 The SJMC’s magazine program has achieved national prominence.
 The Accrediting Council on Education in Journalism and Mass Communication (ACEJMC) team that visited in 1999 called the SJMC a “real standout” and termed Drake’s Magazines program the strongest undergraduate sequence in the country, an evaluation reaffirmed in subsequent accreditation reports.

-Magazines published by students either as laboratory projects or as independent publications routinely win national honors from the Scholastic Press Association, the Associated Collegiate Press, The Society for Professional Journalists, and the Association for Education in Journalism and Mass Communication.
-Drake students have been selected for nationally competitive internships offered by the American Society of Magazine Editors, the American Magazine Publishers Association and the Business Press Educational Foundation.
+Magazines published by students either as laboratory projects or as independent publications routinely win national honors from the Associated Collegiate Press, the Society for Professional Journalists, and the Association for Education in Journalism and Mass Communication.
+Drake students have been selected for nationally competitive internships offered by the American Society of Magazine Editors, Scripps Howard Foundation, Dow Jones and the Bailey Lauerman and Olson advertising internships.

 SJMC’s broadcast facilities include a fully equipped television and radio studios, and digital audio and video editing systems.
 Campus Radio KDRA-LP can be heard on 94.1, and streaming its signal to the web .
 Students can take advantage of unique and extensive opportunities to gain training and experience in live remote sports productions, highlighted by 18 hours of live broadcasting during the Drake Relays.

 The Public Relations Student Society of America and the Ad Club give students the opportunity to network with area professionals in their fields.